Spirit in the Night

-"Spirit in the Night" is a song written and originally recorded by American singer/songwriter Bruce Springsteen for his debut album Greetings from Asbury Park, N.J.
+"Spirit in the Night" is a song written and originally recorded by American singer-songwriter Bruce Springsteen for his debut album Greetings from Asbury Park, N.J.
 (1973).
 It was also the second single released from the album.
-A cover version performed by Manfred Mann's Earth Band, was released on the album Nightingales and Bombers and as a Top 40 single.
+A cover version performed by Manfred Mann's Earth Band using the title "Spirits in the Night" was released on the album Nightingales and Bombers and as a Top 40 single.

 Original version

 The original version of "Spirit in the Night" was released on Bruce Springsteen's debut album, Greetings from Asbury Park, N.J.
 It was one of the last songs to be written and recorded.
 Springsteen and producer Mike Appel submitted the finished album to Columbia Records on August 10, 1972, but Clive Davis, president of the record label, was concerned that none of the tracks had the commercial appeal required to be released as a single.
 Springsteen quickly wrote, and on September 11 recorded, two additional songs, "Spirit in the Night" and "Blinded by the Light".
 Since recording sessions had been completed in late June, most of the band members had since become engaged elsewhere.
 As a result, the lineup for "Spirit in the Night" was limited to Vini Lopez on drums, and Springsteen on all other instruments, but featured the addition of Clarence Clemons on saxophone, adding a new dimension to the music.

 Although most of the songs on Greetings from Asbury Park, N.J. were packed with lyrics to the extent that sometimes they overwhelm the musical arrangements, "Spirit in the Night" has been described as the one song on the album on which the music and narrative fit together.
 Clemons' sax playing and Lopez' drumming match the freedom and ebullience described in the lyrics.
 The lyrics themselves describe a group of teenagers—Wild Billy, Hazy Davy, Crazy Janey, Killer Joe, G-Man and Mission Man, who is the person in the song telling the story—going to a spot called "Greasy Lake" near "Route 88" for a night of freedom, sex, and drinking.
 But although their escape to the freedom of Greasy Lake is short lived, the emphasis is on the friends' togetherness.
 The lyrics of the song echo the Crazy Jane poems of Irish poet William Butler Yeats.